Tahseen Bahar Shuchona: Early life and education

 Suchona was born to A. K. M. Bahauddin Bahar and Meharun Nassa.
 Her father Bahar is a Bangladeshi politician from the Awami League and the incumbent member of parliament for Comilla-6.
 Suchona completed her MBBS degree from Eastern Medical College, Comilla.
 Later she launched a social welfare organization namely 'Jagroto Manobikota'.

 Political career

 Tahseen Bahar Suchona's involvement in politics began with her role as the organizing secretary of the Cumilla city unit of the Awami League.
 She later ran for the mayoral seat in the Cumilla City Corporation by-elections.
 On March 9, 2024, Suchona was elected as mayor, receiving 48,890 votes.
+After the fall of Awami League government during the 2024 Bangladesh quota reform movement, Suchona and her father fled to India and are reportedly staying in Kolkata under the protection of a local political leader.
 On 19 August 2024, the national government removed her from the mayoralty along with numerous other mayors and other elected local government officials.
-After the fall of Awami League government during the 2024 Bangladesh quota reform movement, Suchona and her father fled to India and are currently staying in Kolkata under the protection of a local political leader.